 Young Minds provides support, information and advice for young people on mental health issues, including topics such as social media, racism, university, sexuality and gender and more.
 Helpline Monday - Friday 9.30am - 4pm.

-- Resources for parents and carers
+- Resources for Parents

-- parent carers Chat
+- Parent Chat

-- 0808 802 5544
+- \ 0808 802 5544

 Samaritans free, confidential service offering non-judgemental emotional support at any time of the day or night.